#70 - 1932 St. George Avenue, Saskatoon

 Exhibition community is abundant with character and charm.
 With the unique architectural details found in the war time homes on streets lined with large trees this neighbourhood is a quaint reminder of the past.
 Located alongside the riverbanks of the South Saskatchewan river there are walking trails, water sport opportunities, park play and bbq pits to gather with friends and family.
 Lorne Avenue provides quick access to the main arterial routes of the city.

-Located in south-east Saskatoon, Saskatchewan within the Nutana Suburban Development Area, Exhibition is a residential neighbourhood that is home to 2,626* residents.
+Exhibition neighbourhood is located in south-east Saskatoon, Saskatchewan within the Nutana Suburban Development Area, Exhibition is a residential neighbourhood that is home to 2,626* residents.
 One school, a large park, and small strip mall service this community.

 This neighbourhood is also sometimes known by the name of Thornton after a now decommissioned school that used to be in the area.